Deliberations in the Plenary

 3. Procedures for Deliberation on Bills in the Plenary

 The deliberations on the bills are composed of four parts: speeches, questions-answers, the motion process, and voting.

 The process starts with a debate on the bill as a whole.
-The representatives of the government, the committees, and representatives of political party groups may have the floor for twenty minutes, and two deputies may have the floor for ten minutes to deliver their speeches on the whole bill.
+The committees and representatives of political party groups may have the floor for twenty minutes, and two deputies may have the floor for ten minutes to deliver their speeches on the whole bill.
 Later, voting takes place on whether the deliberation on the articles begins after a question-answer period of twenty minutes.
 If the Plenary decides not to continue with the debate on articles, the bill is deemed as rejected.

 If the Plenary decides to continue deliberation on the articles, deliberations start.
-Representatives of the government, committees and political party groups may have the floor for twenty minutes and two deputies for ten minutes on each article.
+Committees and political party groups may have the floor for twenty minutes and two deputies for ten minutes on each article.
 The question-answer period on the articles is ten minutes.
 After the question-answer period, motions are processed.
 Each article is voted on separately.

 If a motion concerning the continuation of debates is tabled before the question-answer procedure on the articles and the bill as a whole takes place, and if the motion is accepted by the Plenary, the political party groups and deputies are given the floor for the second time.
 In this case, speakers can have the floor for a period of no more than half of the first speaking time.

 If requested, two deputies, one in favor and the other against the bill, may have the floor to express the manner in which they will vote before the voting on the whole bill takes place.
 After these speeches, the whole bill is put to the vote.
 If accepted, the bill becomes a law.

 4. Leave to Speak and Order of Speeches